Blog

 The open banking regulation would usher in a transformation time for financial innovation and financial inclusion in Nigeria and Africa as a whole.

 The release of the final guideline is a culmination of a long journey for open banking in Nigeria.
-On June 1, 2017, a group of industry veterans, led by Adedeji Olowe, decided that Nigeria needs to lead with payments innovation and formed an open banking working group which ultimately became formalized as Open Banking Nigeria.
+On June 1, 2017, a group of industry veterans, led by Adedeji Olowe, decided that Nigeria needs to lead with payments innovation.
+They formed an open banking working group which ultimately became formalized as Open Banking Nigeria.
 The group engaged with banks, fintechs, CBN, and other international stakeholders.

 Early backers of open banking in Nigeria includes but not limited to Sterling Bank, KPMG, PwC, EY, Paystack, Teamapt, Wallet Africa, and OnePipe.
 The coalition now expanded to include the likes of Mono, Switch, Lendsqr, Palmpay, Carbon, and Trium.

-Subsequently, the CBN released the regulatory framework for open banking Nigeria on February 7, 2021 which laid the groundwork for an industry committee to create the draft of operational guidelines in May 2022.
+Subsequently, the CBN released the regulatory framework for open banking Nigeria on February 7, 2021.
+It laid the groundwork for an industry committee to create the draft of operational guidelines in May 2022.
 This draft is what has now become the law for bankers and fintechs supervised by the CBN.

 Supporting this is also the Nigeria Data Protection Regulation (NDPR) which was released in 2019 as data privacy is a foundational pillar for open banking.